collective-soundworks/soundworks/README.md

 #### Quick, I want to get started!

-The most direct way for you to get started is to go straight to [the `soundworks-template` repository](https://github.com/collective-soundworks/soundworks-template) and hack in.
+If you want to hack in right away, your best best is to go straight to the [`soundworks-template`](https://github.com/collective-soundworks/soundworks-template) repository.
 Additionally, you'll find a few scenario examples in the [Collective Soundworks](https://github.com/collective-soundworks) organization, such as [*Beats*](https://github.com/collective-soundworks/beats), [*Drops*](https://github.com/collective-soundworks/soundworks-drops), [*Paths*](https://github.com/collective-soundworks/soundworks-paths) or [*Wandering Sound*](https://github.com/collective-soundworks/soundworks-wanderingsound).
 Don't hesitate to have a look at them!

 However, if you want to have a better understanding of how the machinery works, let's now deep dive in the doc…